Many people spend their working years trying to save enough money for retirement. But how can you predict what your spending will look like then?

 Fortunately, the SilverSneakers program offers an affordable way for senior citizens to do just that.
 Membership is often free through your health insurance plan if you qualify.

-Thanks to technology, it’s become easy to save money on the cost of your prescription medications.
+Thanks to technology, it has become easier to save money on the cost of your prescription medications.

-Here at Clark.com, we comparison-shopped 15 of the most popular prescriptions in America across these five apps.
+Here at Clark.com, we comparison-shopped 15 of the most popular prescriptions in America across these five apps in the spring of 2020.
 The results were clear: RxSaver offered the cheapest price or tied for the cheapest price in 10 out of 15 instances.

 The cost of transportation as a percentage of your retirement budget is likely to drop dramatically as you age.
 That’s partly because certain conditions may prevent people in retirement from being able to drive.